 He eventually learned that he could trust me, I respected him, and I ended up becoming the best tenant he had ever had.
 I was grateful.
 If I ever needed anything, he was Johnny-on-the-Spot.
 It was done.
 And I looked out for him.
 If there was anything threatening or damaging to his investment in the building, I alerted him.
 We were grateful, each to the other.

-While Myron’s personal narration ends there, the story about the next generation of Barnstone Studios is just beginning.
+While Myron’s personal narrative ends there, the story about the next generation of Barnstone Studios is just beginning.

 Two short years after Myron closed the Barnstone Studios Coplay location, he died at the age of 83, surrounded by family and friends.
 Besides leaving behind thousands of students who have gone on to distinguish themselves in art-related fields, Myron left a treasure-trove of his own personal work – over 500 pieces – that had never been displayed in public.